jxbz/modula/docs/source/faq.rst

 	Not yet, although we plan to implement this and provide some examples.

+Research philosophy
+^^^^^^^^^^^^^^^^^^^^

 .. dropdown:: Do I need to be a mathematical savant to contribute to research of this kind?
 	:icon: question

 	I don't think so.
-There are a lot of very technical people working in this field, bringing with them some quite advanced tools from math and theoretical physics, and this is great.
+There are a lot of very technical people working in this field bringing with them some quite advanced tools from math and theoretical physics, and this is great.
 But in my experience it's usually the simpler and more elementary ideas that actually work in practice.
 I strongly believe that deep learning theory is still at the stage of model building.
 And I resonate with both Rahimi and Recht's call for `"simple theorems" and "simple experiments" <https://archives.argmin.net/2017/12/11/alchemy-addendum/>`_ and George Dahl's call for `a healthy dose of skepticism <https://www.youtube.com/watch?v=huTx3rtv8q8>`_ when evaluating claims in the literature.